The current ice age

 This graph illustrates the glaciation cycles:

-Ten in the last million years - and they happen with great regularly.
+Ten in the last million years - and they happen with considerable regularly.

-Until recently the preferred explanation for these cycles was [Milankovitch cycles
+Until relatively recently the preferred explanation for these cycles was [Milankovitch cycles

 ].
 Milankovitch cycles are periodic variations the Earth's orbit, caused by

-changes of its axial tilt.
-However, this theory suffers from several
+of its axial tilt.
+However, this theory suffers from [many

 Solar resonant